jakiestfu/Behave.js/README.md

     softTabs : If set to true, spaces will be used instead of a tab character
   </li>
   <li>
-    softTabSize : If <code>softTabs</code> is set to true, the number of spaces used is defined here
+    tabSize : If <code>softTabs</code> is set to true, the number of spaces used is defined here.
+If set to false, the CSS property tab-size will be used to define hard tab sizes.
   </li>
   <li>
     autoOpen : If any of the following characters are typed, their counterparts are automatically added: